jamessynge/TinyAlpacaServer/README.md

     the time when the UUID is first generated, then we might choose to store the UUID in EEPROM.

+*   To support arbitrary sources for strings to be printed in responses, maybe introduce a concrete Printable subclass, IndirectPrintable, which uses the pointer-to-implementation (Pimpl) pattern to keep the size down and to allow the IndirectPrintable to be passed by value.
+The pointer would be of type Printable*, thus allowing any source to be used for printing, i.e. RAM, PROGMEM, EEPROM or SD Card.

 ### Generate Device-Type Specific Code

 The syntax of the ASCOM Alpaca Device API is specified in large part via a